General Motors to eliminate gasoline and diesel light-duty cars and SUVs by 2035

-A GM executive, who asked for anonymity to describe details of the GM shift, said that the company would spend $27 billion on electric vehicles and associated products between 2020 and 2025, outstripping spending on conventional gasoline and diesel cars.
+The carmaker will spend $27 billion on electric vehicles and associated products between 2020 and 2025, outstripping investment on conventional gasoline and diesel cars, GM has said.
 That figure includes refurbishing factories and investing in battery production in conjunction with LG Chem, a South Korean battery maker.

-The company has also said it would manufacture about 30 types of electric vehicles, about 20 of which would be for sale in the United States.
+As part of its plan, GM will manufacture about 30 types of electric vehicles, about 20 of which would be for sale in the United States.

+The company’s stock was up nearly 4 percent in late afternoon trading.

 The move toward ending tailpipe emissions won’t affect medium and heavy duty trucks, but it will include everything from cars and crossovers to full-size SUVs, such as the light-duty Silverado and Yukon, a company spokeswoman said.